AHMED-ALTAKROURI/ahmed-altakrouri.github.io/content/about.md

 - Churn prediction for customers of the economic zone.
 - Predictive maintenance and survival modeling for machines used in mining groups.
 - Uplift modeling for persuasion.
-- Incoming call prediction for call center.
+- Incoming call prediction for a call center.
-- Call center speech logs topics identification.
+- Call center speech logs topic identification.
 - Churn prediction for mobile subscription.
 - Identifying high potential sales areas.
 - Social media crawling of users’ complaints.